Considering filing bankruptcy twice? You can.

-What happens if I file bankruptcy twice?
 There is no legal limitation on the number of times you can file for bankruptcy.
 However, a certain period of time must elapse before a second (or third, etc.) bankruptcy can be discharged.
+An exception would be if you did not get a discharge in your previous bankruptcy.
+In this case there would be no time limit as to when you could file again.
 How long you must wait depends on the type of bankruptcy you previously filed, the type that you want to file now, and the final disposition of your previous bankruptcy.
 You will want to know what happens before you file bankruptcy twice or more.

 If your previous bankruptcy was a fully discharged Chapter 13, you must wait 2 full years from your original filing date before filing for a new Chapter 13.
 If your new Chapter 13 repayment plan is confirmed, you can proceed with your bankruptcy.
 However, you might run into challenges if the new repayment plan is denied, so you want to have your attorney make sure you have a confirmable plan before filing.